Swakopmund-Municipal-System/backend/activities-service/service/readme.md

 ## Generate clients

 The open api spec can be used to generate clients for use in other applications.
-For example, to generate a TS client, use the following command:
+For example, to generate a TS client, use the following commands:
 ```bash
 npm install -g nswag